 Canned light tuna, and fish like salmon, catfish and sardines, have much lower levels of mercury and children and pregnant women are advised to eat as much as 12 ounces per week.
 Most people, however, don't need to worry about mercury in fish.

-With health benefits for our brains and our hearts, great flavor and a lot of nutrition, tuna and salmon really can't be beat.
-Include these super foods in your meals twice per week, and enjoy the benefits that omega-3s have to offer!
+With potential health benefits for our brains and our hearts, great flavor and a lot of nutrition, tuna and salmon really can't be beat.
+Include these super foods in your meals twice per week, and enjoy all that omega-3s have to offer!

 Enjoy health benefits of tuna and salmon - find tuna or salmon recipes.